erikbohne/bettingAI/src/bettingAI/processing/process1.md

 106. Opponent team days since last loss (divided by 28)
 107. Opponent team Matches since last loss (divided by 4)
 108. Opponent team days since last match against opponent (divided by 140)
-109. Opponent team Matches since last match against opponent (divided by 20)
-110. Opponent volatility score (the higher score the more volatile the outcomes are for a team)
+109. Opponent volatility score (the higher score the more volatile the outcomes are for a team)